Sialolithiasis: Classification

-The term is derived from the Greek words sialon (saliva) and lithos (stone), and the Greek -iasis meaning "process" or "morbid condition".
+The term is derived from the Greek words sialon (σίαλον, saliva) and lithos (stone), and the Greek -iasis meaning "process" or "morbid condition".
 A calculus (plural calculi) is a hard, stone-like concretion that forms within an organ or duct inside the body.
 They are usually made from mineral salts, and other types of calculi include tonsiloliths (tonsil stones) and renal calculi (kidney stones).
 Sialolithiasis refers to the formation of calculi within a salivary gland.
 If a calculus forms in the duct that drains the saliva from a salivary gland into the mouth, then saliva will be trapped in the gland.
 This may cause painful swelling and inflammation of the gland.
 Inflammation of a salivary gland is termed sialadenitis.
 Inflammation associated with blockage of the duct is sometimes termed "obstructive sialadenitis".
 Because saliva is stimulated to flow more with the thought, sight or smell of food, or with chewing, pain and swelling will often get suddenly worse just before and during a meal ("peri-prandial"), and then slowly decrease after eating, this is termed meal time syndrome.
 However, calculi are not the only reasons that a salivary gland may become blocked and give rise to the meal time syndrome.
 Obstructive salivary gland disease, or obstructive sialadenitis, may also occur due to fibromucinous plugs, duct stenosis, foreign bodies, anatomic variations, or malformations of the duct system leading to a mechanical obstruction associated with stasis of saliva in the duct.

 Salivary stones may be divided according to which gland they form in.
 About 85% of stones occur in the submandibular gland, and 5–10% occur in the parotid gland.
 In about 0–5% of cases, the sublingual gland or a minor salivary gland is affected.
 When minor glands are rarely involved, caliculi are more likely in the minor glands of the buccal mucosa and the maxillary labial mucosa.
 Submandibular stones are further classified as anterior or posterior in relation to an imaginary transverse line drawn between the mandibular first molar teeth.
 Stones may be radiopaque, i.e. they will show up on conventional radiographs, or radiolucent, where they not be visible on radiographs (although some of their effects on the gland may still be visible).
 They may also symptomatic or asymptomatic, according to whether they cause any problems or not.